m5stack/m5-docs/docs/en/api/power.md

 **Description:**

-This function checks the state of the charge
+This function checks the state of the charging.

 **Function argument**

-no argument.
+No argument.

 **Function return value**

-true: in charging
+true: In charging,
-false: not in charging
+false: Not in charging.

-true:charge, false:discharge

 **Definition:**